-DJP is capable of providing the checked items for pro bono events, or nearly all of the above when there is budget to do so.
+DJP is capable of providing the checked items for pro bono events, or all of the above when there is budget to do so.
 Other items may require a bit of effort to schedule, especially if it is being done without compensation.

 Unlike many professions, live event video production requires a crew of significant size.
 It typically isn't something that one person can handle on their own.
 Which means we need to find staff to coordinate our efforts and physically operate the equipment.

 It's really hard to find professional, experienced crew members who are willing to work for free, even when given something in exchange.
 Which generally means that the other option is to rely on less-experienced, or even completely inexperienced people to fill the jobs necessary to put an event together, or put in a lot more time begging and pleading with professionals to take on yet another freebie (we get asked a lot).
 It's much harder and far more time consuming than finding a crew that will be paid for their work.